Lovell Renew brings together all of the Lovell refurbishment, planned maintenance and retrofit capabilities under one banner.

 Carl Yale

-Refurbishment Director Midlands
+Refurbishment Director Lovell Renew

-Carl is responsible for all the refurbishment and planned maintenance contracts that the region delivers.
-The Midlands region has successfully completed a full range of work under his leadership from major improvement work through to smaller energy efficiency programmes.
+The region has successfully completed a full range of work under his leadership from major improvement work through to smaller energy efficiency programmes.
 He has used innovation in these projects to drive customer satisfaction to the highest levels.

 Get in touch